 The COVID-19 figures are slowly but surely moving in the right direction.
 And vaccination (however slow) is also beginning to bear fruit.
 Although, this doesn’t mean that we are completely rid of it or that we will soon be able to go back to work without any worries.
 COVID-19 is here to stay and that means that we will have to adapt our behaviour permanently.
 We will have to build these five things into our work routine:

-We’re being inundated with advice on social distancing, hand hygiene, and other measures.
-Yet practice shows that many employees still violate these rules or simply forget them.
-So it’s crucial to remind everyone in your company every day that they have to respect the rules: social distancing, directional markings, mouth masks, occupancy of desks and meeting rooms, etc. But how?
-A receptionist is not able to explain this to all employees and visitors systematically.
-But a virtual receptionist lets you easily automate this process and protect everyone against virus transmission
+By now, everyone is familiar with the recommendations on social distancing, hand hygiene, etc. Yet many employees and visitors still violate these rules repeatedly or simply forget them.
+So, once we can return to the workplace, it’s crucial to remind everyone who comes into your company every day that they must respect the rules.
+But how?
+A receptionist is not able to explain this to everyone who comes in systematically.
+But a virtual receptionist lets you easily automate this process.
+All the way from the front door.

 Also needed in your daily safety protocol: asking employees and visitors the right questions, every day.
 Do you have any symptoms, are you feeling poorly, are you returning from a high-risk area?
 Employees who have to answer these questions think more about their own responsibility, the potential risks they carry, and their own role in the story.
 Whoever poses a risk will have their access temporarily suspended.
 A real receptionist will never be able to systematically ask these questions; the virtual receptionist does.

 Mandatory hand disinfection must also be part of your protocol.
 In many companies, the hand sanitiser is at the entrance, but a lot of people still treat it nonchalantly and it is precisely these people who are a danger to your work environment and can infect your employees.